Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Big Mountain Skis

 Big mountain skis, or freeride skis, are similar in width to wide all-mountain skis or even powder skis, but with a hard-charging focus.
-You’ll see some of the same ski models described as both all-mountain and big mountain, but that “big” versus “all” is an important distinction.
+You’ll see some of the same ski models described as both all-mountain and big mountain, but that “big” versus “all” can be an important distinction.
 Big mountain skis tend to be stiffer and burlier than all-mountain skis, designed for ripping advanced and expert terrain at high speeds.
 They’ll enable strong skiers to do some serious shredding, but may just frustrate intermediates.

 Standard All-Mountain Skis